Progressive Dane

 Progressive Dane (ProDane or PD) is a progressive political party in Dane County, Wisconsin.
-ProDane formed in fall 1992, as a chapter of the New Party, which dissolved in 1998.
+ProDane formed in fall 1992 as a chapter of the New Party, which dissolved in 1998.

 ProDane focuses near-exclusively on local elections.
 ProDane routinely wins seats on the Dane County Board of Supervisors, the Madison Common Council, the Mayor of Madison the Madison Metropolitan School District Board of Education, and the Fitchburg Common Council.

 All of these entities have non-partisan elections, with no party primaries and no party names on ballots.
 Thus, while Progressive Dane organizes itself as a political party, and attempts to elect ProDane candidates, its candidates can also be endorsed by the Democrats and/or Greens.
 In some elections, ProDane has worked with Democrats and with Greens.
 This is similar to the electoral fusion strategy of the New Party and the Richmond Progressive Alliance.

 ProDane holds regular Progressive Caucus meetings with its elected officials.

-Notable electeds include mayor Dave Cieslewicz and mayor Satya Rhodes-Conway.
+Notable elected officials include former mayor Dave Cieslewicz and incumbent mayor Satya Rhodes-Conway.

 History

 In the 1990s, ProDane ran candidates for the state legislature and for statewide offices.
 However, these attempts were unsuccessful.
 Instead, focusing on local elections, by 1997 ProDane had grown strong enough to be the 2nd-largest party, after the Democrats, in Dane County.

 Progressive Dane achieved a high level of electoral success in the early 2000s.
 In 2001, John Nichols said ProDane "may well be the most successful homegrown political party in the United States".
 In 2005, Madison mayor and Progressive Dane member Dave Cieslewicz remarked, "For all intents and purposes, they are the [city’s] governing party right now."
-In this period, ProDane raised the Madison minimum wage, created a "sister city" link with Rafah, Palestine, and passed a sexuality non-discrimination ordinance.
+In this period, ProDane raised the Madison minimum wage and passed a sexuality non-discrimination ordinance.

 In 2004, in response to the success of ProDane and ProDane's endorsement of a Green candidate for Dane County Treasurer, the Democratic Party of Dane County began making explicit endorsements in Dane elections and running liberal Democrats against ProDane candidates.

 In 2006, ProDane endorsed a "NO" vote on Referendum 1, which would have invalidated same-sex marriages.

 Ideology

-Progressive Dane has both a city and a county party platform.
-Last revised in 2011, Progressive Dane's county platform supports many progressive policies, including: Living wages and economic development, open and democratic government, public safety and protection, land use, transportation and environmental protection, affordable housing, quality human services and efficient, effective government.
-Last revised in 2010, Progressive Dane's city platform identifies the following goals and principles: Improve quality social services and public health; seek sustainable economic development, progressive tax justice and responsible land use; provide safe, efficient, accessible transportation; support affordable housing and tenant rights, an open and democratic government, and support employment rights of city employees and protect civil rights and liberties.
+Progressive Dane has a city, county, and education party platform.
+Last revised in 2025, Progressive Dane's county platform supports many progressive policies, including: equitable economic development, criminal justice reform, and response to climate change.
+Last revised in 2024, ProDane's city platform includes: open and democratic government, housing justice, community policing, quality healthcare, and employee rights.
+ProDane's education platform contains principles and areas of priority including support for: public school funding, labor rights, equity and inclusion, Social–emotional learning, and community schools.

+Endorsed elected officials are expected to vote in accordance with the party's platform and pre-emptively disclose any anticipated votes which are contrary to the party's platform.
+An elected official may be removed from the ProDane's caucus for taking actions contrary to the party's platform or non-communication with the party.